Newsmax's July Ratings Zoom as Fox News Sinks

-Newsmax's surge in the cable TV ratings continued through July, as Nielsen reported it registered large weekday ratings boosts year over year, as Fox News continues to see significant declines.
+Newsmax's surge in the cable TV ratings continued through July, as Nielsen reported it registered large weekday ratings boosts year over year, and Fox News continues to see significant declines.

 Nielsen also reported Newsmax witnessed 62% in total day and 56% in day-time ratings Monday through Friday.

-Fox News saw a precipitous drop in ratings after cancelling "Tucker Carlson Tonight,” and those ratings declines appear to be sticking through July.
+Fox News saw a precipitous drop in ratings after canceling "Tucker Carlson Tonight,” and those ratings declines appeared to have stuck through July.

-Nielsen reported that Fox News saw declines in key day parts for July: down 26% in prime time, 21% in total day and 14% in daytime.
+Nielsen reported Fox News saw declines in key day parts for July: down 26% in prime time, 21% in total day, and 14% in daytime.

 "It's clear millions of Americans have made the switch to Newsmax, and they like what the see," Newsmax CEO Christopher Ruddy said.